Catdaemon/DataTableColumnFilter/README.md

 # DataTableColumnFilter
-A simple but powerful column filtering plugin for DataTables

-# Why
-Because the built in search is great, but I wanted this per-column but without spamming inputs everywhere in the footer etc. Also, being able to filter out specific things is nice.
+A simple but powerful column filtering plugin for DataTables.
+The built in search is great, but I wanted this per-column but without spamming inputs everywhere in the footer etc. Also, being able to filter out specific things is nice.
+Other plugins exist to do this but are quite heavy and I wanted just this functionality.

+# Prerequisites
+- jQuery
+- jQuery DataTables

 # What does it look like?
 Something like this: